jsi/docker-containers/chrome-node-js/README.md

-# A container with UI testing resources.
+# A container for UI testing resources.

 This container is based on alpeware's Chrome image.
 Added software is:
  * NodeJS (for running UI tests written in JavaScript)